surereddy/mnet/mtcp/readme.md

 ```

 - Client
-`mtcp.Connect` provides a tcp client which connects to a `mtcp.Network` which readily receives data within `[Size Header][Data]` format and expects written data to follow such format as well.
-It can be created as below:
+`mtcp.Connect` provides a tcp client which connects to a `mtcp.Network` server, ready to allow user's communication at blazing speeds.

 ```go
 client, err := mtcp.Connect("localhost:4050")